-It is no secret that Dubai’s tax-free living attracts quite a few skilled expats from all around the world.
+It is no secret that Dubai’s tax-free living attracts skilled expats from all around the world – But not everyone knows the ins and outs of the taxes in Dubai.

 Many people consider the United Arab Emirates (UAE) to be the financial and commercial hub of the Middle East.
-A strong expat community resides there.
+In fact, a very strong expat community resides there.

 But what does it mean to live in a tax haven?
-This is what we’ll explore in this article.
+This is what we’ll discuss in this guide.

-Dubai’s zero income tax rate is definitely one of the pros of living there.
+The Dubai income tax rate is 0, and this is definitely one of the pros of living there.

 It’s no secret that the UAE earns its revenue mainly through the oil industry and uses its no-tax policy to attract skilled expats and global companies to diversify and enrich its economy further.